BuilderIO/builder/packages/sdks/output/react/README.md

+## NOTE

+At the moment, we are investigating some performance issues in our gen2 React SDK that prevent us from recommending it over the gen1 React SDK for all customer use-cases.
+Our team is actively working on these issues, and once they are resolved our recommendation will be to use the gen2 React SDK.

 # Builder.io React SDK v2

 This is the React v2 SDK, `@builder.io/sdk-react`.
 It is a complete rewrite of the React SDK, and has the following benefits: